telerik/xaml-docs/knowledge-base/kb-numericupdown-howto-introduce-event-fired-when-repeatbuttons-are-released.md

 ---
-title: Introduce Event That is Fired When RepeatButtons are Released
+title: Create Event That is Fired When RepeatButtons are Released
 description: Implement event which is thrown when RepeatButtons are released
 type: how-to
 page_title: Add event thrown when the up or down button is let go